-Native Longleaf Pine Systems - found throughout all or part of 17 counties in the the southern and central portions of the Enviva supply area.
+Native Longleaf Pine Systems - found throughout much of the Enviva supply area.
 Native longleaf systems threats vary across its natural range with suppression of fire being the greatest concern.
 Other concerns include conversion to other pine types and incompatible forest management practices.

-Late Successional Bottomland Hardwoods - found throughout all or part of 58 counties in the Enviva supply area.
-Floodplains of rivers and streams containing forests are periodically flooded or saturated.
+Late Successional Bottomland Hardwoods - found throughout the south in the floodplains of rivers and streams the forests are periodically flooded or saturated.
 Variations in structure are determined by the location of the late successional bottomland forest.
 Generally, 80 years or older the forest is better defined by structure; closed canopy, large wood debris, standing hollow trees and little ground vegetation.
 Bottomland forests in Mississippi are reduced in size and area from historic clearing to create agricultural fields.
 Changes in hydrology, improper forest management techniques and invasive species.
 Forest management in and of itself may not be a threat but how the management is applied can be counterproductive.